alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/10-Server-Side-And-Client-Side-Validations.md

 With these annotations we have validated our fields on the Server side.

-## Client side validations for he Register page
+## Client side validations for the Register page

 It is important to add the Server side validation **before** you add the Client side validation.